Lipschitz sub-actions for locally maximal hyperbolic sets of a $C^1$ flow: The positive Liv s ic criterion

-In the second and third cases we don't need to assume the existence of a point $y\in\Lambda$ and to define a local return time.
-See Figure \ref{figure:LocalFlowBox} for a schematic description of the trap box $D_x(\tau,\epsilon)$.
+In the second and third cases we don't need to assume the existence of a point $y\in\Lambda_*$ and to define a local return time.
+See Figure \ref{figure:LocalFlowBox} for a schematic description of the trap mechanism.